ShreyaKapoor18/biomed_images_metadb/README.md

 ## Host Institution
 Bonn Aachen International Center for Information Technology <br>

+## Running the Application
+Run the following directories in a Sequential order:
+1. CommandLineInterface
+2. SQLite
+3. RestfulAPI
 ## Note
 Each task folder has it's own readme that describes what the project actually does.